Is the Klover App Legitimate? Here’s What You Need to Know

 • No credit check

-• 1 payment extension
+• One payment extension

 • Extra security via an FDIC-insured bank